amateur80lvl/amoredb/README.md

 `GzipMixin` is placed in between, because compression takes place after converting record from JSON to binary data and before writing this data to file.
 Same for opposite direction.

-## asyncio support

-from amoredb import AsyncAmoreDB

 ## Database structure

 The database consists of data file and index file.
-Optional metadata file in JSON format may contain the definition of the database class.
+Optional metadata file in JSON format may contain the structure of database class.

 Index file contains positions of records except the first one which is always zero.
 The first element in index file is the offset of the next record.